AviatrixSystems/Docs/HowTos/FAQ.rst

 ---------------------------------------------

 Terraform for Controller launch is supported as a community project on github on `this Aviatrix repo. <https://github.com/AviatrixSystems/terraform-modules>`_

+For more information about Aviatrix Tearraform modules, see the `Aviatrix <https://github.com/AviatrixSystems/terraform-modules>`_ registry on the HachiCorp website.

 How to migrate a Controller from a Metered license to BYOL license?
 -----------------------------------------------------------------------